-Moleculer framework has a built-in service discovery feature and you don’t need to use any central service discovery tool (like Zookeeper, Consul, etcd) because it is already integrated into the Moleculer protocol.
+Moleculer framework has a built-in service discovery feature meaning that you don’t need to use any external service discovery tool (like Zookeeper, Consul, etcd) as it is already integrated into the Moleculer protocol.

-This solution is a dynamic discovery.
-It means that the nodes don’t need to know all other nodes at start.
-When a brand new node starts, it will send information of all local services to all other nodes so that every node can build an own local service registry.
-When a node stops or crashes, the others will detect it and clean the affected services from the registry.
-So they route the requests to the live nodes to reduce failed requests due to non-available ones.
+Moleculer implement dynamic discovery meaning that the nodes don’t need to know all other nodes at start.
+When a new node starts, it will send information to all local services and to all other nodes so that every node can build its own local service registry.
+In case of a node crash (or stop) other nodes will detect it and remove the affected services from their registry.
+This way the following requests will be routed to live nodes.

 Moleculer has a built-in service registry module.
 It stores all information about services, actions, event listeners and nodes.
-When you call a service or emit an event, broker asks the registry to look up a node which executes the request.
-If there are multiple nodes which can serve the request, it uses load-balancing strategy to select the next node.
+When you call a service or emit an event, broker asks the registry to look up a node which is able to execute the request.
+If there are multiple nodes, it uses load-balancing strategy to select the next node.